9 August 2016

 We asked more than 2,000 UK students to estimate what they think their starting salaries will be in their first job after uni.

-We were shocked to find both male and female students undervaluing themselves, quoting figures well below the national average graduate salary.
-Not only this, but females gave themselves a £3,325 pay cut compared with their male counterparts.
+We were shocked to find both male and female students quoting figures below the national average graduate salary, with females giving themselves a £3,325 pay cut compared to their male counterparts.

-This a question that, quite simply, no one knows the answer to!
-This is a matter of salary expectations, meaning that in order to really understand these figures, we’d have to tap into the minds of those surveyed and find out why they’re undervaluing themselves in their estimations.
+As this is a matter of salary expectations, in order to really understand these figures, we’d have to tap into the minds of those surveyed and find out why they’re undervaluing themselves in their estimations.

 Confidence with money matters

 This insecurity about future earnings could potentially be tied to an early lack of confidence with money and money management more generally.

 Our National Student Money Survey also showed that females stress more about having enough money to live off when at uni (82% compared with 75% of males surveyed).
 Only 33% of the females we asked said they fully understood their student loan repayment conditions, whilst 45% of males said they felt confident understanding theirs.